dcgc/dcgc.io/_posts/2021-11-12-tac-prison.md

 ---
 layout: post
-title: You don't have to stay in prison
+title: You don't have to stay in TAC prison
 categories: infosec
 ---